phosphorjs/phosphor/GOVERNANCE.md

 * PhosphorJS is governed by a group of Package Maintainers and a Chief Executive, that lead the project.
 * Package Maintainers are responsible for one or more PhosphorJS packages.
-Each package shall have a one or more maintainers.
+Each package shall have one or more maintainers.
 * A broader group of Contributors works with the Package Maintainers and Chief Executive on the code base and documentation of the Project.
 * Package Maintainers shall individually be responsible: